emberjs/rfcs/README.md

 # Ember RFCs

+The RFC ("request for comments") process is how Ember designs and achieves consensus on "substantial" proposed changes.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.